hassantafreshi/easy-form-builder/readme.txt

 1. Form Builder
 2. Create a form
 3. Preview a form
-4. Panel of Easy form builder
+4. Panel of Easy Form Builder
 5. List of responses
 6. Setting of Easy Form Builder
 7. Present chart of poll
 8. Form submitted and Confirmation Code (tracking pixels)
 9. Create a contact-us form
-10. Localization Easy form builder to your language
+10. Localization Easy Form Builder to your language
-11. Email template Editor of Easy form builder
+11. Email template Editor of Easy Form Builder
 12. Order payment forms

 == Changelog ==